MOTHERSHIP (2021-22)

 (2021-2)

-tTHANK YOU TO OUR CONTRIBUTORS:
+tTHANK YOU TO OUR CONTRIBUTING WRITERS & ARTISTS:

 MEYA LINDO - Meya is a Birmingham-based poet and teaching assistant, studying criminology and psychology at Coventry University.
 Lindo uses her gifts to witness and express her love for God.
 When she is on social media, she can be found on Instagram.